 How to Plant Lavender

-Lavender grows best in well-drained soil located in full sun.
+Lavender grows best in well-draining soil located in full sun.
 A little afternoon shade is helpful if you live in a hot climate.
 It grows well in most soil types, even moderately fertile soil, but you might need to amend the soil with organic matter if you have clay soil or if it's compacted.
-When planting multiple lavender plants, leave between 2 and 3 feet between them.
+When planting multiple lavender plants, space them 2 to 3 feet apart.

 How to Care for Lavender